 Specific entry requirements differ from programme to programme and are referred to as specific subjects passed at levels A, B or C (Danish upper secondary school levels – A-level being the highest level).
 Therefore please note that A, B and C refer to the course level - not grades.

-In order to fulfill the specific entry requirements you must document having passed certain specific subjects at the required level A, B or C.
+In order to fulfil the specific entry requirements you must document having passed certain specific subjects at the required level A, B or C.

 Assessment of your subject levels from your upper secondary school exam is based on a comparison with the specific subject levels in the Danish upper secondary school based on guidelines from the Danish Ministry of Higher Education and Science.
 This assessment is solely made by the Admissions Office at Aalborg University.